TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 ### Step 1: Set up YUM Repositories

-First, we need to install some software that allows us to use signed packages:
+First, install two package management utilities `yum-utils`and a file downloading tool `wget`:
 ```bash
 sudo yum install yum-utils wget
 ```
-Then install Python
+Then install Python:
 ```bash
 sudo yum install python3
 ```

 ### Step 2: Configure and Install the Tyk Dashboard

-Create a file named `/etc/yum.repos.d/tyk_tyk-dashboard.repo` that contains the repository configuration below.
+Create a file named `/etc/yum.repos.d/tyk_tyk-dashboard.repo` that contains the repository configuration settings for YUM repositories `tyk_tyk-dashboard` and `tyk_tyk-dashboard-source` used to download packages from the specified URLs, including GPG key verification and SSL settings, on a Linux system.

 Make sure to replace `el` and `8` in the config below with your Linux distribution and version:
 ```bash